InternetMaximalism/intmax2-mining-cli/README.md

 Q: Is this process self-custodial?
 A: Yes, but the contract is currently upgradable.
 The intmax team plans to relinquish this ability soon.

+Q: What are the costs associated with mining?
+A: Gas fees are incurred for each deposit, withdrawal, and claim.
+The gas fee for withdrawal is deducted from the withdrawn ETH.

-Q: How much can I earn?
+Q: How is the amount of ITX that can be mined determined?
-A: The amount of ITX tokens you can earn proportionally depends on the amount of ETH you deposit.
+A: The amount of ITX that can be mined is proportional to the amount of ETH deposited.
+For example, if you deposit 0.1 ETH 10 times, you can earn the same amount of ITX as if you deposited 1 ETH.
+Also, the rewards for that day are determined based on the proportion of the ETH deposited that day to the ETH you deposited.

-Q: How often should I update the CLI?
-A: It's recommended to check for updates regularly, at least once a week, to ensure you have the latest features and security improvements.
+Q: What actions will disqualify me from receiving ITX token rewards?
+A: Avoid actions that link your deposit and withdrawal addresses.
+For example, if you directly or indirectly transfer funds from your withdrawal address to your deposit address, you will not be eligible for ITX rewards.
+Also, using the funds in the withdrawal address for the next mining directly is considered a linking action.
+By using other privacy protocols, you can avoid linking actions.

 Q: How do I stop the CLI?
 A: To stop the CLI, simply press Ctrl+C in the terminal where it's running.
 This will safely terminate the process.
 If there is a balance in intmax2, you can withdraw it by running in the exit mode.